emgrey02/IDMX-268-blog/src/content/posts/2022-04-10-creating-accessible-buttons.md

 * a touchscreen user touches the button
 * a mouse user clicks the button
-* a keyboard user pressed spacebar on a focused button
+* a keyboard user presses spacebar on a focused button

 It is important to have a style on this pseudo class, but it doesn't have to be terribly different from other button states.
 In our instance, it is perfectly fine for it to have the same styles as our hover state.
 We can simply add the pseudo-class to the `.button:hover` selector.